How IPXO Adopted RPKI

 Fortunately, RPKI can support the networks’ security and help evade wide-scale cyberattacks.
 Large ISPs are already actively adopting RPKI to make routing safer for businesses and individual internet users.

-Our ultimate goal is to automate the RPKI delegation process and simplify the resource management for both clients and the IPXO Product Support team.
-Soon, subnet holders will be able to delegate RPKI management to save time on manual arrangements.
+Our long-term objective involves streamlining the RPKI delegation process and enhancing resource management efficiency for clients as well as the IPXO Product Support team.
+In the future, we plan to enable subnet holders to delegate RPKI management, thereby reducing the need for time-consuming manual processes.
 Simultaneously, IP lessees will be able to issue ROAs on the IPXO platform themselves and start using the leased IP addresses immediately.

 About the author